This is the multi-page printable view of this section. Click here to print.

 |

-You can check the tag information of the selected resource on the Launch Configuration list page, and add, change, or delete it.
+Launch Configuration List page lets you view the tag information of the selected resource, and you can add, modify, or delete it.

 |---|---|